Clashes over Israel-Hamas war shatter students' sense of safety on US college campuses

 “Everyone should be incredibly sympathetic to Jewish students who feel under threat, and the alarming rise in antisemitic actions is something college universities take very seriously,” Fansmith said.
 “But they have a requirement, a responsibility under the law as well, to balance the free speech rights of people who may disagree, who may have critiques that they find disagreeable or dislike.
 And finding that line is very, very difficult.”

-Meanwhile, Roth said that some Tulane Jewish students have been rattled enough to make them think twice about visiting the Mintz Center, the headquarters for the Tulane Hillel organization.
+At Tulane, Roth said some Jewish students have been rattled enough to make them think twice about visiting the Mintz Center, the headquarters for the Tulane Hillel organization.

 “I don’t feel completely safe, but I feel like we have no other choice but to embrace who we are in these times,” Roth said in an interview at the building.
 “I know a lot of my friends are nervous to wear their Star of David necklaces, to wear a kippah or even come into this building.
 But I think it’s critical that we do not let fear consume us.”